rauti0/shadowmeld/README.md

 # ShadowMeld — NSM Sensor

-ShadowMeld is my project to build and run a headless network security monitoring sensor on a Protectli VP2430.
-It captures network traffic and runs its monitoring stack in Podman containers, managed out-of-band over a serial console and SSH.
-Capture is handled by tcpdump for raw packets, Zeek for traffic analysis, and Suricata for intrusion detection.
-I've set the switch to port mirroring, so the sensor gets a copy of all traffic without sitting in the path — if the sensor is off, the rest of the network stays online.
-I also monitor the sensor's own hardware with node_exporter feeding Prometheus and Grafana.
+ShadowMeld is a network security monitoring (NSM) sensor that runs on a Protectli VP2430.
+Capturing network traffic and running the monitoring stack in Podman containers orchestrated by Quadlet, it is managed over serial console and SSH.
+Packet capture uses tcpdump, traffic analysis uses Zeek, and intrusion detection uses Suricata (IDS).
+The sensor's hardware is monitored with node_exporter and Prometheus.
+Sensor's logs are forwarded to linux workstation with Filebeat and processed with an ELK stack.
+Hardware metrics from Prometheus are visualized in Grafana on the workstation.

 ## Architecture